Clinton Global Initiative University

 CGI U is a growing network for student leaders.
 Each year, students tell us that meeting fellow social innovators is one of the most impactful experiences they have had.
 Throughout the year, CGI U provides online engagement opportunities where students can interface not only with Clinton Foundation staff, but with other students and a network of more than 10,000 alums making a difference around the world.

 CGI U students go on to do great things!
 Many students tell us how CGI U served as a catalyst to turn their idea into action and holds them accountable to their commitment.
-Check out highlights of students from CGI U 2017 in Boston, and read these impressive profiles of our CGI U Honor Roll alumni, who have made significant impact through their Commitments to Action.
+For more information about CGI U, visit their website.